sschuhmi/AWS-ML-Operationalizing/README.md

 In the following figure, you can see the code added to the lambda function.
 ![image](07_Lambda-Code.jpg)

-To be able to test invocations on the endpoint using the Lambda function, the following Test Event was created, representing the URL to a picture of a Carolina Dog (https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/20113314/Carolina-Dog-standing-outdoors.jpg).
+To be able to test invocations on the endpoint using the Lambda function, the following Test Event was created, representing the URL to a picture of a Carolina Dog (https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/20113314/Carolina-Dog-standing-outdoors.jpg) which is also depicted above.
 ![image](07_Lambda-TestEvent.jpg)

 ## Step 4: Lambda security setup & testing